How big of a problem is fraud in programmatic and what can advertisers and agencies do about it?

 The concerns around programmatic buying are largely focused on fraud and viewability – that is, is the impression being served to an actual human?
 And if so, do they actually have the potential to see the ad?

-In a May 2015 survey, fraud and quality/brand safety concerns were the leading obstacle to buying ads programmatically, with viewability not far behind.
+In a December 2015 survey, multi-device measurement was the leading obstacle to buying ads programmatically, with ad quality concerns (fraud and ad blocking) not far behind.
 (Source: eMarketer)

-- Bots account for 11% of display ad views and 23% of video ads
+- Bots account for 9% of display ad views and 21% of video ads.

-- Between 3% and 31% of programmatically bought ad impressions were found to be from bots, with an average of 17 percent.
+- Between 3% and 37% of programmatically bought ad impressions were found to be from bots.

 Do ads purchased programmatically even have the potential to be viewed by a human?